Trevor-tech/FIT1056---Project-Deliverable---source-code/Code/README.md

+This is a development of EmpowerU by FIRST YEAR STUDENTS It aims to support any adults seeking education of information technology [IT] For every developer:
-Note --> Total hours wasted here: 1 hour
+  Total hours wasted here--> 0